-Students living on the main site: go to the Lodge and tell the porters if you have lost your key or left it in your room.
+Students living on the main site: Go to the Lodge and tell the porters if you have lost your key or left it in your room.
 The porter will walk you to your room (depending on staff availability) and let you in or give you a spare key.
 If your key is lost, you will be charged £50/key for a replacement.
 If you lose a second set in the same term the charge will double to £100.

-Students living at Rectory Rd: ring the caretaker or contact the resident Dean and tell them if you have lost your key or card or left it in your room.
+Students living at Rectory Road: Contact the porter on duty and tell them if you have lost your key or card or left it in your room.
 You will be walked to your room and let in or given a spare key.
-If neither the caretaker nor the resident Dean is available to assist you, please go to the Lodge on the main site and follow the procedure above.
+If there is no porter, please go to the Lodge on the main site and follow the procedure above.
 If your key is lost, you will be charged £50/key for a replacement.
-If you lose a second set in the same term the fine will double to £100.